ziemen4/zkpoex/README.md

 ```

 This command will:
-- Compile `TargetContract.sol` and other contracts.
+- Compile `BasicVulnerable.sol` and other contracts.
 The output is stored in the `bytecode` directory.

 ### Running Tests for the EVM Runner